Woman Who Bought A Yoga Mat Receives 20,000 Fake Oxycodone Pills Instead

-When the mailman stopped by a South Carolina woman’s home last Saturday afternoon, she thought the yoga mat she’d ordered online had arrived.
+When the mail carrier stopped by a South Carolina woman’s home Saturday afternoon, she thought the yoga mat she’d ordered online had arrived.
 Instead, the Rock Hill resident got a rude surprise.

 The box was reportedly full of illegal narcotic pills.